rybaier/Place-Your-Bets/README.md

 4. If the player does not choose the winner of the race, then the bet is lost and the user the player also loses the bet if there is a tie!
 5. The game is over if the player is forced to wager their last point

+# Languages
+- HTML5
+- CSS
+- JavaScript

-Research References I used for building game https://www.youtube.com/watch?v=eI9idPTT0c4 https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial/Drawing_shapes https://www.youtube.com/watch?v=YszONjKpgg4
+# Research References I used for building game
+https://www.youtube.com/watch?v=eI9idPTT0c4
+https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial/Drawing_shapes
+https://www.youtube.com/watch?v=YszONjKpgg4